Skip to main content

 • Inflammatory pseudopolyps

-Please understand this clearly: Many types of polyps have the potential to become cancerous.
-This is exactly why doctors remove them during a (Colonoscopy).
-However, only a small percentage actually turn into cancer, and it takes a significant amount of time for a polyp to become malignant.
-This is why regular (Colonoscopy) screenings at recommended intervals are crucial to catch and remove them before they can turn dangerous.
+Here's what you need to understand.
+Many types of polyps have the potential to become cancerous.
+That's why doctors remove them during a colonoscopy.
+However, only a very small number actually become cancerous.
+Also, it takes a long time for a polyp to become cancerous.
+That's why it's important to have regular colonoscopy exams and remove these polyps before they become cancerous.

-Roughly speaking, about 75% of colorectal cancers begin as adenomatous polyps, and about 80% of all polyps found are of the adenoma type.
-However, only about 5% of these adenomas actually become (malignant).
-It is estimated that a typical polyp carries an 8% risk of becoming cancerous within 10 years and about 24% within 20 years.
+Roughly speaking, about 75% of colon cancers start as adenomatous polyps.
+Also, about 80% of all polyps found are adenomas.
+However, only about 5% of these adenomas actually become malignant.
+It is estimated that a typical polyp has an 8% risk of becoming cancerous in 10 years and a 24% risk in 20 years.

 What are the symptoms of colon polyps?